neurodata/connectocross/README.md

 ### Configuration models that swap synapses within an epsilon ball

 ### Can we cluster edges via connectivity + space?
+- had talked about trying to cluster the line graph
+- spectral embedding of the line graph looked bad when I tried it.
+Need to follow up.

 ## Niche models that may not work for all data